wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/choose-web-site-cloud-service-vm.md

 If your open source framework is supported on Azure Websites, the languages and frameworks needed by your application are configured for you automatically.
 Azure Websites enables you to:

 - Use many popular open source languages, such as [.NET][dotnet], [PHP][], [Node.js][nodejs], and [Python][].
-- Set up WordPress, Drupal, Umbraco, DNN, and many other third-party web applications.
+- Set up WordPress, Drupal, Umbraco, DNN, and many other third-party web sites.
 <!-- deleted by customization
 - Migrate an existing application or create a new one from the Application Gallery.
 -->